NickSeale/SomethingSnakes/README.md

 # SomethingSnakes
 What are snakes?
-Well they're something, that's for sure.
+Well they're the best, that's for sure.